SCHOOL TO SCHOOL SUPPORT

 There are a number of different ways in which school-to-school support can take place and be brokered.
 Through partnership, working system leaders, play a key role in the development of others and contribute to the raising of standards and outcomes for children and young people.
 Schools can access the support of other serving school leaders and professionals who understand local context and current challenges.

 Bradford Birth to 19 believes that the best foundation for school to school support is forming effective partnerships between all those involved and so we place great emphasis on excellent communication.
 Any support would begin with a detailed discussion about the specific focus of the planned work, thereby enabling a bespoke programme to be designed.
 We do not believe that ‘one size fits all’ so an individual package of support is developed in case, varying from shorter, one-off pieces of work to longer term projects.

-* Our Strategic Board includes two National Leaders of Education, two Local Leaders of Education and two Area Heads, all deployed to support Bradford schools.
+* Our Strategic Board includes National and Local Leaders of Education.

 School to school support is owned by the school commissioning (or receiving) support.
 Any support should feature in their School Development Plan, or similar, and address a priority identified by the school.
 The Headteacher of the school commissioning support remains responsible for its success, although all parties clearly have a role to play.
 School to school support will not be ‘done to’ a commissioning school, rather it will be ‘done with’.
 The Headteacher is best placed to identify their school’s support needs and how this should be best achieved.
 Support may also bring challenge where it is viewed in the best interests of the school.